-Man is responsible for most of the world’s air pollution, both indoors and outdoors.
-Everything from smoking a cigarette to burning fossil fuels tarnishes the air we breathe and potentially causes health problems as minor as a headache to as harmful as respiratory, lung and heart disease.
-The issues related to air pollution are addressed by ongoing efforts across the globe that seek to mitigate health and environmental problems.
-These include American governmental programs aimed at cleaning the air to primary-school volunteer sampling groups throughout Eastern Europe.
-With luck, efforts like these will one day lead to healthier air.
+Human activity is responsible for most of the world’s air pollution, both indoors and outdoors.
+Everything from smoking cigarettes to burning fossil fuels tarnishes the air you breathe and causes health problems as minor as a headache to as harmful as respiratory, lung and heart disease.

 Types of Pollutants